calligross/ggthemeassist/README.md

 Please be aware that this addin is under heavy developement.
 At the moment it is possible to alter the theme for:

-* axis.text, axis.line and axis.title
+* axis.text, axis.line, axis.ticks and axis.title
 * panel.background, panel.grid.major and panel.grid.minor
-* legend.text, legend.title, legend.background and legend.key
+* legend.text, legend.title, legend.background, legend.key, legend.position and legend.direction

 The UI is at the moment less apealing and will be covered in the near future.